 - National Beneficial Effects

-- Regional Beneficial Effects
+- Regional Economic Profiles

-- Local Beneficial Effects
+- Beneficial Effects Economic Case Studies

 - Information about Site-Specific Economic Highlights

-- Number of on-site jobs.
+- Number of businesses located on site.

 - Annual employment income from on-site jobs.

-- On-site property value information.
+- On-site property value and property tax information.

 EPA has created a brochure that highlights the Beneficial Effects of Site Reuse: